FasterEddy135-QC/LEAGUE7QC.github.io/docs/moderation-guidelines.md

 - Repeated minor infractions after warnings
 - Mild forms of harassment or bullying
 - Sharing of inappropriate content
-- Persistent unwanted competitive banter or criticism of another player
+- Persistent unwanted competitive banter or criticism of another player or team
 - Discussing topics that might breach NDA

 ### 4.3 Severe Violations